-Our Summer Research Program is open to students who seek challenge, research and experience in one of three tracks.
+Our annual Summer Research Program is open to students who seek challenge, research and experience in one of three tracks.
 During this eight-week program, students work with a mentor, engage in research, attend workshops and seminars led by experts, and gain the opportunity to grow academically in a diverse environment.

 Program Tracks